 - Scales: 2-3 octave Major and Harmonic Minor Scales

-- Prepared piece: etude or solo piece that shows your level of performance (not to exceed 3 minutes)
+- Prepared piece: etude or solo piece that displays level of performance (not to exceed 3-minutes)

 - String players only: orchestral excerpts provided below

 Electronic Audition Scheduling

 Beginning August 2, 2021 non-music majors who play string instruments may choose their audition time during the first week of classes HERE.
 Music majors will receive their audition time from Dr. Horvath.
 All wind and percussion players should choose an audition time from the Symphonic Winds website.